DIY ‘Copper’ Painted Tray and Painted Votives

 So, there is a little secret to punching shapes out of tape.
 When you slide your tape into your punch, do it so that the not-sticky side is pushed up against the top of the punch so that it doesn’t stick going in.

 I put the tape stars on the votives and then spray painted the exterior of the votives in Krylon Premium Copper Metallic Brilliance Spray paint.
 I just stuffed paper inside of the votives when I painted them so that the paint wouldn’t drift inside as well.

 I should’ve called it a day after I painted those votives.
 But those of you who have a similar DNA makeup know that sometimes we just don’t know when to say when when it comes to making stuff.

-Stuck a few stars on it.
-I guess you call this ‘reverse stencilling’.
+…and stuck a few stars on it.
+I guess you call this ‘reverse stenciling’.
 Have you ever noticed that trying for a random pattern is almost as hard as going in a straight line?!

 And I reused my stars.
-After I did the middle and it dried, I took them off and put them on the sides.
+After I did the middle and it dried, I took them off and put them on the outside.

 Such a very simple project.